EpicEric/sandhole/book/src/cli.md

           - txt:   Allow any hostnames with a TXT record containing a fingerprint, including the main domain
           - none:  Don't allow user-provided hostnames, enforce subdomains

+      --load-balancing <LOAD_BALANCING>
+          Strategy for load-balancing when multiple services request the same hostname/port.

+          By default, traffic towards matching hostnames/ports will be load-balanced.

+          [default: allow]

+          Possible values:
+          - allow:   Load-balance with all available handlers
+          - replace: When adding a new handler, replace the existing one
+          - deny:    Deny the new handler if there's an existing one

       --txt-record-prefix <TXT_RECORD_PREFIX>
           Prefix for TXT DNS records containing key fingerprints, for